wrzlbrmft/chrome-keywords-highlighter/README.md

 was highlighted on the current page.

-Instead of searching for the interesting bits of a web page, let *Automatic Keywords Highlighter* show them to you.
+Instead of searching for the interesting bits of a web page, let *Automatic Keywords Highlighter* show them to you instantly.
 Simply type in a list of keywords and pick your favourite highlighter color.

 Stop searching!
 Use *Automatic Keywords Highlighter!*